w3irdrobot/high-assurance-rust/src/chp4/sw_stack_1.md

 The jobs of various registers are, by contrast, important for a working mental model.
 In addition to the IP, the two special purpose registers worth noting are:

 * The **Stack Pointer (`SP`)** register - the address denoting the bottom of the current stack frame.
-A stack frame is akin to function's in-RAM "notepad" for computing and saving *function-local* results.
+A stack frame is akin to a function's in-RAM "notepad" for computing and saving *function-local* results.

     * In the statement `let x = 3 + 6;`, `x` will be computed using registers, then the value `9` will be stored on the stack[^RegisterAlloc].
 This allows the CPU to re-use its small, fixed set of `GP*` registers for new computations when multiple functions are called in a program.